getappmap/appmap-js/docs/reference/appmap-python.md

     - MyOtherClass.my_instance_method
     - MyOtherClass.my_class_method
   # You can record dependency packages, such as Django.
-  # We don't recommend recording Django by default though, your AppMaps will be quite large
+  # We don't recommend recording Django by default though, your AppMap Diagram will be quite large
   # and mostly about Django itself, not your own code.
   #- dist: Django
   #  exclude: